cdoublev/css/doc/parse/permutation.md

 `C(n, k)`: the number of combinations of `k` elements from a set `s` of `n` elements is `P(n, k) / k!`, more commonly written `n! / k! * (n - k)!`.

-Eg. the number of combinations of `2` elements from a set of `4` elements is:
+For example, the number of combinations of `2` elements from a set of `4` elements is:

 ```
 P(n, k)   12       24     4!           n!